-It features an integrated swivel-mount that can hold the microphone firmly in position while it’s in use, as well as helping to reduce vibration while you record.
+It features an integrated swivel mount that can hold the microphone firmly in position while it’s in use, as well as help to reduce vibration while you record.

 It’s also compatible with both ⅜” and ⅝” stand threads, giving you more versatility when it comes to securing it in place.

 This swivel mount allows you to angle the microphone in a variety of positions too.
 This capability means that you’ll be able to sit comfortably without worrying about compromising the recording quality or having to hold your posture in an awkward position while you’re talking.

 There is also an internal shock mount designed to absorb any noise from table-bumping or typing and prevent it from being picked up while recording.

 It’s easy to use, its plug-and-play design makes it super simple to set up, and you won’t need a degree in audio engineering to get started!